South African photographer kidnapped in Syria back home: source

 That took place on Thursday, the Turkish intelligence source told Reuters, without giving more details.

-There was no immediate confirmation by South Africa’s foreign ministry, Gift of the Givers, Mohamed’s family or the Turkish government.
-Turkey borders north Syria, where Mohamed was said to have been kidnapped.
+There was no immediate confirmation from South Africa’s foreign ministry, Mohamed’s family or the Turkish government.

+Gift of the Givers founder Imtiaz Sooliman told Reuters the ministry had confirmed to the charity on Dec.
+18 it was in contact with Turkish intelligence, which had said Mohamed was with them.
+But the charity had received no more information since Dec.
+26 and had not been involved with the case since, he added.

+Turkey borders northern Syria, where Mohamed was said to have been kidnapped.

 Reporting by Orhan Coskun in Ankara and Alexander Winning in Johannesburg; Writing by Ali Kucukgocmen; Editing by Andrew Cawthorne